Nicola Wydenbach – Soprano, Vocal Coach and Creative Health Specialist.

 Other performing experience

 Nicola was a young artist at the Aix-en-Provence Festival 2004.
 She has sung with the Monteverdi Choir, London Voices, Southwark Voices, Philharmonia Voices and the Mozart Festival Chorus.
 She has recorded on the soundtrack of two of the The Hobbit films as well as Damon Albarn’s album Dr Dee.
-She is also an extra chorister for English National Opera, Scottish Opera and Welsh National Opera.

 Awards